SatoryKono/bioactivity_data_acquisition/docs/pipelines/10-chembl-pipelines-catalog.md

 # ChEMBL Pipelines Catalog

 This catalog consolidates the normative configuration, interfaces, and quality controls for the ChEMBL extraction pipelines.
-Each card lists the required configuration knobs, the expected inputs/outputs, and the QC surface so that runs can be reproduced and audited with confidence.【F:docs/pipelines/06-activity-chembl-extraction.md†L5-L19】【F:docs/pipelines/05-assay-chembl-extraction.md†L1-L33】【F:docs/pipelines/09-document-chembl-extraction.md†L1-L33】
+Each card lists the required configuration knobs, the expected inputs/outputs, and the QC surface so that runs can be reproduced and audited with confidence.

+**Documentation naming convention:** Pipeline documentation files follow the canonical format `<NN>-<entity>-<source>-<topic>.md` (e.g., `09-document-chembl-extraction.md`).
+See [Naming Conventions](../styleguide/00-naming-conventions.md#11-pipeline-documentation-file-naming).

 ## Maintainers